sudo-self/Rpi-shairport-sync/README.md

 You should check to see if `shairport-sync` is already installed – you can use the command `$ which shairport-sync` to find where it is located, if installed.
 If it is installed you should delete it – you may need superuser privileges.
 After deleting, check again in case further copies are installed elsewhere.

-You should also remove the startup script files `/etc/systemd/system/shairport-sync.service`, `/lib/systemd/system/shairport-sync.service` and `/etc/init.d/shairport-sync` if they exist – new ones will be installed in necessary.
+You should also remove the startup script and service definition files `/etc/systemd/system/shairport-sync.service`, `/lib/systemd/system/shairport-sync.service`, `/etc/init.d/shairport-sync`, `/etc/dbus-1/system.d/shairport-sync-dbus.conf` and `/etc/dbus-1/system.d/shairport-sync-mpris.conf` if they exist – new ones will be installed if necessary.

 If you removed any installations of Shairport Sync or any of its startup script files, you should reboot.